Francesco-Maria-Benfenati/ocean-baroclinic-modes/README.md

 |       |         └─── "experiment name": name to be given to the experiment.
 It will characterize the output products name.
 |       |         └─── "region name": name of the computation domain along which Pot.
 Temperature and Salinity are averaged in latitude and longitude.
 It will appear among the output file attributes.
 |       |         └─── "input file name": name of the dataset file containing Pot.
 Temperature and Salinity.
 The file must be of NetCDF format.
+|       |         └─── "bathy file name": name of the NetCDF file containing the bathymetry.
 |       |         └─── "indata path": path to the dataset file named as in "input file name".
 It must end with '/' (if on linx or mac) or '\\' (if on windows).
 Please, if on windows substitute backslash with '\\'.
 |       └─── "set variables": name of the variables as in the NetCDF input file.
 These will be the keys used for extracting variables *value* from the input file.
 |       |         └─── "temperature name": name of Potential Temperature variable.